 Finally remember that email is not is a magic bullet.
 People, preferences and the world are all changing, so keep your finger on the pulse and this weighty channel can pack a punch for you.
 Stay focused with a directed approach that is linked to your overall strategy and your efforts will soon pay off.

-If you want to find out more about how you can maxmise your success with email marketing, why not sign up to our short online course in Email Marketing for only £99.
-To find out more and book your place, contact us today on email@example.com or call +44 (0)1865 515255
+If you want to find out more about how you can maxmise your success with email marketing, why not sign up to our Lunchtime Masterclasses for only £99.
+To find out more and book your place, contact us today on firstname.lastname@example.org or call +44 (0)1865 515255